Bicycle Flows with Skialabs

 As in other Dutch cities, the bicycle roads in the city of Delft are used by a large number of cyclists.
 Especially during rush-hour, this sometimes leads to overcrowded bicycle roads.
 For this reason, Delft would like to stimulate a more constant and safer flow of cyclists, distributing them on more roads.
 In order to make this possible, a continues insight of bicycle flows is necessary.
 For this challenge, the city of Delft cooperates with the Technical University of Delft and the start-up company called Skialabs.

 The start-up Skialabs will use open data to create a digital twin of the cycling network of Delft.
-This virtual environment will be used by the municipality to analyse both the real-time and forecasted bicycle flow and the dependency of this flow on various related factors such as the usage of various routes, the weather, time, events in the city etc. Furthermore, an application for cyclists will be developed which constructs optimal routes and informs about the routes’ travel time, created congestion, attractiveness and other relevant factors that influence the choice of route.
-This will allow the cyclist to select a route based on his/her preferences, in this way encouraging him/her to choose alternative routes that may be longer in distance, but will have a higher comfort level.
+This virtual environment will be used by the municipality to analyze both the real-time and forecasted bicycle flow and the dependency of this flow on various related factors such as the usage of various routes, the weather, time, events in the city etc. An application for cyclists was going to de developed, but given the COVID-19 situation the decision is stand-by.

 At the current stage of the pilot, the focus is on gathering data on cycling flows in Delft.
 Rather than installing hardware to collect data ourselves, the aim is to obtain sufficient data from mostly geo-based apps.
 The project acquired data from a US-based company and is researching the option of obtaining data from a Dutch company now.

 Our current goal is to make the digital twin model more complete and accurate.
 Furthermore, we will be discussing the use of the digital twin with other cities in the region